Off-Live/vefas/README.md

 # VEFAS: Verifiable Execution Framework for Agents

-*A zkTLS client for generating cryptographic proofs of HTTPS requests and responses*
+*A production-grade zkTLS framework for generating cryptographic proofs of HTTPS requests and responses*

 ## Vision & Goal